 Under Spanish law, the ICPM determines the maximum price for the units of the products that are reimbursed by the NHS.
 The MOH will also take note of the so-called "notified price".
 The notified price is the price at which the MAH intends to market the product if it is not reimbursed by the NHS.
 This may apply to products that are not eligible for reimbursement and also to units of reimbursed products that are marketed outside the NHS (i.e., private patients or products that wholesalers may parallel-export from Spain to other EU Member States).
-The MOH, when receiving notice of the notified price, may only oppose to it on the grounds of protecting public interest.
-Further, it is worth mentioning that due to a recent modification of the Spanish Law on Medicines and Medical Devices (Royal Decree-Law 7/2020), the MOH may now establish maximum retail prices for non-reimbursed products sold in Spain (including non-prescription medicinal products) that might be needed for the protection of public health in the context of exceptional health crisis (such as the COVID-19 crisis).
+The MOH, when receiving notice of the notified price, may only oppose it on the grounds of protecting public interest.
+The MOH may also establish maximum retail prices for non-reimbursed products sold in Spain (including non-prescription medicinal products) that might be needed for the protection of public health in the context of exceptional health crisis (such as the COVID-19 crisis).
 The only condition that the law imposes on the MOH is that its decisions must be based on objective factors and must be transparent.
 The fixed prices will remain valid throughout the duration of the exceptional circumstances that motivated the administrative intervention.

 Finally, it is noteworthy to mention that the decision on financing a product does not have to affect all the therapeutic indications of such a product.
 It is viable that only certain indications of products are financed.
-In these cases, it is customary for MOH to make prescription of these products subject to a visa system.
+In these cases, it is customary for the MOH to make prescriptions of these products subject to a visa system.